arm-ARMY/arm-ARMY/README.md

 - 👋 Hi, I’m @arm-ARMY
 - 👀 I’m interested in arm architectures, Linux, Raspberry Pi, BSD, cybersecurity and many others...
-- 🌱 I’m currently learning to create a nice terminal based interface to apps that needs long commands and many typing things to work.
+- 🌱 I’m currently learning to create a nice terminal based interfaces to apps that needs long commands and many typing things to work.
-- 💞️ I’m looking to collaborate on translating some projects
+- 💞️ I’m looking to collaborate on testing and translating some projects.
 - 📫 You can contact me by e-mail: kprstpinet@protonmail.com

 <!---